-• Blood on your toothbrush after brushing
+The Signs and Symptoms of Periodontal Disease:• Blood on your toothbrush after brushing

-• Blood on your floss after flossing
+• Blood on your floss after flossing your teeth

 • Wobbly and/or loose teeth

-• Never-ending bad breath (halitosis)
+• Untreatable bad breath (halitosis)

-• Pus around the base of the teeth
+• Pus between the teeth

 • Spaces that have appeared between teeth